6 Must-Visit Museums in Connecticut

 Built in 1853 as a private home and later deeded to the Town of Greenwich to be used as a public museum, the Bruce Museum held its first exhibition in 1912 that featured works by local artists known as the Greenwich Society of Artists.
 The museum’s permanent exhibition is geared towards natural sciences; exploring the region’s geology, paleontology, Ice Age, marine ecosystems, terrestrial ecosystems, and more.
 However, their revolving exhibitions display a variety of art collections and installations that vary in topic.

-The Bruce Museum approaches their exhibitions with a multidisciplinary approach, intersecting science and arts while offering a fun, informative experience for the whole family.
+The Bruce Museum approaches its exhibitions with a multidisciplinary approach, intersecting science and arts while offering a fun, informative experience for the whole family.
 Today, the museum holds a collection of nearly 15,000 objects that reflect the arts and sciences.

 The Bruce Museum is currently constructing a contemporary wing to accommodate more exhibitions and display the museum’s permanent art collection.